The Team of scientific expertise

 Phone: +43 1 58801 302314

 Franz Winter is Univ.
 Professor at TU Wien at the Institute of Chemical, Environmental and Bioscience Engineering (ICEBE).
-Franz Winter is Head of the Research Division Chemical Process Engineering and Energy Technology, opens an external URL in a new window at ICEBE.
+Franz Winter is Head of the Research Division Chemical Process Engineering and Energy Technology at ICEBE.
 His research focus is on chemical conversion processes and reaction kinetics up to high temperatures and pressures in the area of energy conversion, fuel technology, CO2 storage and the circular economy.

 He supervises PhD #1, Florian Müller.